My Forking Life

 • Lean ground beef - lean beef rather than regular beef will still yield a juicy burger.
 The process of steaming adds back the moisture that the fat would have otherwise provided.

-• Hamburger seasoning or seasoning of choice – Use a simple salt and pepper seasoning, or opt for my homemade hamburger seasoning that will take your burger to the next level!
+• Hamburger seasoning or your preferred seasoning - Use a simple salt and pepper blend, or opt for my homemade hamburger seasoning that will elevate your burger to the next level!

-• Cheese – Our favorite is a fresh slice of cheddar cheese, but any cheese like provolone, swiss, muenster, or even a smoky gouda will do just fine.
+• Cheese - Our favorite is a fresh slice of cheddar cheese, but any cheese, such as provolone, Swiss, Muenster, or even a smoky Gouda, will do just fine.

 • Burger toppings and condiments- Lettuce, tomato, onion, pickles, spicy mayonnaise, ketchup, mustard, or even bacon.